guiccastro/Projeto-FRIDA/README.md

 # Developers:

-- Guilherme Silva de Castro (from march 2021 to may 2021).
+- Guilherme Silva de Castro (from march 2021 to june 2021).